A Theoretical Analysis of Deep Neural Networks and Parametric PDEs: Neural Network Calculus

 \subsection{Basic Definitions and Operations}

 We start by introducing a formal definition of a NN.
 Afterward, we introduce several operations, such as parallelization and concatenation that can be used to assemble complex NNs out of simpler ones.
-Unless stated otherwise we follow the notion of \cite{PetV2018OptApproxReLU}.
+Unless stated otherwise we follow the notion of \cite{PetV2018OptApproxReLU} where most of this formal framework was introduced.
 First, we introduce a terminology for NNs that allows us to differentiate between a NN as a family of weights and the function implemented by the NN.
 This implemented function will be called the realization of the NN. \begin{definition} Let $n, L\in \N$.
 A \emph{NN $\Phi$ with input dimension $\mathrm{dim}_{\mathrm{in}}\left(\Phi\right)\coloneqq n$ and $L$ layers} is a sequence of matrix-vector tuples

 where $N_0 = n$ and $N_1, \dots, N_{L} \in \N$, and where each $\mathbf{A}_\ell$ is an $N_{\ell} \times N_{\ell-1}$ matrix, and $\mathbf{b}_\ell \in \R^{N_\ell}$.

 If $\Phi$ is a NN as above, $K \subset \R^n$, and if $\varrho\colon \R \to \R$ is arbitrary, then we define the associated \emph{realization of $\Phi$ with activation function $\varrho$ over $K$} (in short, the $\varrho$\emph{-realization of $\Phi$ over $K$}) as the map $\Realization_{\varrho}^K(\Phi)\colon K \to \R^{N_L}$ such that